Which were the Ten Most Memorable Games

 (Nominated by Bud Tangert, Lititz)

 March 20,1977, Steel-High 87 Nanticoke 83.
-Greg Manning (57 pts.) outdueled Ken Casey (48 pts) to lead Rollers to state AAA first round win.
+Greg Manning (57 pts.) outdueled Ken Casey (43 pts) to lead Rollers to state AAA second round win.
 Manning, who at one time hit on 14 straight shots, finished an incredible 25 for 28 from the floor and 7 for 8 from the line to set a new Farm Show arena single game record.
-(Nominated by Bud Tangert, Lititz)
+Steelton beat Allentown in the first round and then beat Shamokin in the third round and then Reading in the Eastern Final.
+They played Reading four times that year.
+(Updates here courtesy Four Chapman) (Original nomination by Bud Tangert, Lititz)

 1978, Lebanon defeats Steelton at the Hersheypark Arena after Lebanon star Sam Bowie is banished from the game at half time under the two technical foul rule, both for hanging on the rim after dunking.
 They was done in the (pre-breakaway rim days).
 During halftime, most every person in attendance was wagering that Steelton would wipe Lebanon out in the second half without Bowie.
 Lebanon Coach Chick Hess surprised everyone by using a "four corner" control game the entire second half and defeating Steelton in handy fashion.
 The lineups for that evening can be found HERE